+Abbildung 1 Chaotic chess

 Rules of chaotic chess

 Chaotic Chess introduces four different types of items that appear randomly on the board and the pieces can pick up, granting the pieces special abilities.
 To make the game balanced, the items are equally distributed on empty fields on the white side (rows one to four) and on the black side (rows five to eight).
 A piece can pick up an item by stepping on the square occupied by the item.